The Indian Connection with Manipur Conflicts

 The Indian Connection with Manipur Riots

 If we go by speculation on how the prime minister of India has been responding—or rather not responding at all when a part of its union is going through a bloody crisis—there is a serious missing link between India and Manipur.
-If you talk to political observers, you will get the idea that this has always been the case.
+If you talk to political observers, you will get the idea that this has always been the case ever since the signing of the Merger Agreement of 1949.
 However, when there is a situation like it is now, there must be no space to replace realpolitik, for the simple reason that people are dying, and they are getting polarised for no good reason.
-At all.
+At all!
 People are always more important than constructs like a nation-state.
 It might sound paradoxical to state that this is the time when the general public as well as people in governance and administration need their leader the most, while the most you can see is the least care from that person.
 And this is so unacceptable.

-In this context, apart from historical and geographical reasons, it is noteworthy that one cause behind the existence of armed movements is the prejudiced views at best, and often negligence and apathy of the Indian State.
+Apart from historical and geographical reasons, one inevitable cause behind the existence of armed movements is the prejudiced views at best, and often negligence and apathy of the Indian State.
 Once a proud kingdom, it was merged as a Part-C state with a chief commissioner positioned at the helm of affairs way back in 1949, following the controversial Merger Agreement.
 So, here, PM Modi can take a breather, because he has already been working for 20 hours a day, and many of the present issues were created and nurtured during the monotonous three-decade Congress rule of free India from Forty-seven to Two-thousand Fourteen with some minor hiccups in-between.

 However, can we end the deliberation here?
 More than 200 people have lost their lives and nearly 50 thousand people are struggling and suffering in relief camps in the wake of the ongoing riots in Manipur.
 We simply cannot take things for granted, including the fact that it amounts to utter ignorance and arrogance when the head of the state can afford to not say a single word about the severe humanitarian crisis, while he travels around the world, visits places in other parts of India, and spreads the propaganda of his right-wing organisation, and what not.

-This tells a lot about India as much it does for PM Modi.
+This tells a lot about India as a State as much it does for PM Modi.
 And more than this realisation, there is a huge question mark on the nation-state of India.
-Is it that incompetent?
+Is it incompetent?
 Helpless?
 Or is it consumed, as always, by its indifference and lack of political will?
-Or is it that it knows no other way but only for heavy militarisation to solve the political problems?
-The last one, contemporary history shows, is just too little in terms of intervention though the military occupies a major space in our collective lives, for the simple reason that India is hell bent on applying brute military solutions to political problems.
+Or is it that it knows no other way but only to sanction heavy militarisation to solve the political problems?
+The last one, contemporary history shows, is just too little in terms of intervention though the military occupies a major space in our collective lives, for the simple reason that India is hell bent on applying brute military solutions to political problems albeit in vain.

-Today, the unceasing issue is so complicated, yet there are solutions if there is some sense of political will.
-This will be too hopeful considering the fact that India has learnt so much from its colonial masters and it is imitating them so accurately for its own good.
-AFSPA, sedition laws, the concept of divide and rule and so on—and the list goes on.
-However, it is 2023; and all these things must have been scrapped a long time ago.
-When groups like those in subaltern studies are making a link between the change of agency and ownership, the government can learn something from its experts and ideologues.
-In fact, that will be the least the nation-state can do for the sake of formality and satisfaction of the people who have been bearing the brunt of the conflict while the authority stands as a nonchalant bystander.
-However, it can still take control of the organisations with which it has been in talks, under a nomenclature like the Suspension of Operations (SoO) agreements with groups belonging to one ethnic group that began in 2008.
+In another context, when groups of people like those in subaltern studies are making a link between the change of agency and ownership, the government can learn something from its experts and ideologues.
+In fact, that will be the least the nation-state can do for the sake of formality and satisfaction of the people who have unfortunately been bearing the brunt of the conflict while the authority stands as a nonchalant bystander.
+The State can still take control of the organisations, with which it has been in talks, under a nomenclature like the Suspension of Operations (SoO) agreements with groups belonging to one ethnic group that began in 2005.
 There is a way, as it goes, when there is a will.

 India has also been in talks with another ethnic group, or the National Socialist Council of Nagaland (IM faction).
 However, it seems it simply cares little because there are other Naga groups who are against the so-called peace agreement that was formally started in 1997.
 It is the same thing with the SoO agreements by taking only only a few groups into its confidence.
 In terms of quantity, the State is in talks with 25 Kuki groups, out of which 17 are under the umbrella group Kuki National Organisation (KNO), and eight under the United People's Front (UPF).
 Yet, these are only with Kuki groups and simply, Manipur is home to scores of ethnic groups.
 Officially, there are main three groups: the Meiteis who predominantly live in the Imphal valley; plus 33 other ethnicities that are categorised under the Nagas and Kukis, both of whom live in the surrounding hill areas.